Getting started with STM MCUs: STM32F407 Discovery

 In order to create your own UI project suitable for the STM32F407 target, you can create a new project and select the STM32F407 Discovery project template:

 As a result you get a new Embedded Wizard project, that contains the necessary Profile attributes suitable for the STM32F407 Discovery board:

 The following profile settings are important for your target:

-★The attribute PlatformPackage should refer to an installed STM32 Platform Package.
+★The attribute PlatformPackage should refer to the STM32 Platform Package.
 Please note, that for STM32F407 only the color formats RGB565, Index8 or LumA44 can be used.

 ★The attribute ScreenSize should correspond to the display size of the STM32F407 Discovery board.